bermudadigitalstudio/Titan/README.md

 ## Motivation

 The current landscape of Swift web frameworks is vertically integrated.
 These frameworks are unsuitable for specific microservice environments where very small codebases are the overriding concern.
+Additionally, they do not or just barely support modularized middleware and make it generally very hard to write, add, re-use and share middleware with the open-source community.

 ## What